SecureIdentityAlliance/osia/src/doc/functional/_enrolment.rst

     **Authorization**: :todo:`To be defined`

-    :param str documentValidationID: The ID of the document.
+    :param str documentID: The ID of the document.
     :param status: The status of the document validation, e.g. 'ready' to validate.
     :param string transactionID: The (optional) client generated transactionID.
     :return: a status indicating success or error.